-“Prior to joining OutWrite, I didn’t have much experience either writing for anyone but myself or being part of a queer community (pretty much the two things that make up a queer newsmagazine…).
+“Prior to joining OutWrite, I didn’t have much experience writing for anyone other than myself or being part of a queer community (pretty much the two things that make up a queer newsmagazine…).
 Because it was so out of my comfort zone, I pushed myself to apply as a personal challenge.
 Since then, OutWrite has continually motivated me to interrogate and own my narrative, better understand how I can act in allyship toward other queer and non-queer folks alike, and generally be a more engaged and open version of myself.”

 — Amy Wang